tom-dudman/DS1804/README.md

 `CSpin, INCpin, UDpin`: the Arduino pins that are attached to the Chip Select (7), Increment (1) and Up/Down Control (2) pins respectively (*byte*)

 `maxResistance`: the maximum resistance of the chip.
-The part no can be passed as this argument, or an integer (*byte*)
+The part no (see table below) can be passed as this argument, or an integer (*unsigned long*)

 #### Part Nos